TClark1011/vscode-ace-imports/README.md

 #### Features

+- [ ] Command to search for imports that would fix missing variable errors in the current file (eg; if a a file has an error because variables `z` and `lodash` are not defined and their are imports that match those names, then the command will automatically import them)
+- [ ] Option to limit to a single package.json file (use the first found by the vscode API)
 - [ ] Infer semicolon usage from config files (eg; eslint/prettier) or from the code itself
 - [ ] Support type imports (eg; `import type * as X from 'x'`)
 - [ ] Support default imports (eg; `import X from 'x'`)